Danny Duffy: Los Angeles Dodgers

 On July 29, 2021, the Royals traded Duffy and cash considerations to the Los Angeles Dodgers in exchange for a player to be named later—the Royals later acquired minor-league reliever Zach Willeman to complete the trade.
 Duffy attempted to rehabilitate his injury, but suffered a setback and the Dodgers shut him down without making an appearance for the team.
 Duffy had surgery during the offseason on the flexor tendon.

 On March 17, 2022, Duffy signed with the Dodgers on a one-year contract with an additional club option year.
 The team placed Duffy on the 60-day injured list prior to the start of the regular season.
 However, he suffered another setback and was initially declared unlikely to pitch in 2022.
 Despite that, he made his Dodgers organization debut with a rehab appearance for the Arizona Complex League Dodgers on August 20.
 He went on to make appearances with the Class A Rancho Cucamonga Quakes and Triple-A Oklahoma City Dodgers, registering a combined 5.40 ERA with 11 strikeouts in 6 2/3 innings pitched for the three teams.
 After the season, the Dodgers declined Duffy's 2023 option, making him a free agent.

 Texas Rangers

+On January 27, 2023, Duffy signed a minor-league contract with the Texas Rangers organization.
+He began the season on the injured list, then was activated to pitch for the Double-A Frisco RoughRiders in early June.
+In 28 appearances split between Frisco and the Triple–A Round Rock Express, Duffy recorded a cumulative 3.28 ERA with 42 strikeouts across 35 2/3 innings of work.
+On November 6, he elected free agency.
+During the offseason, he pitched for Cangrejeros de Santurce of the Puerto Rican Winter League.

+On February 5, 2024, Duffy re-signed with the Rangers on a new minor-league contract.
+In 10 games for Triple–A Round Rock, he compiled a 5.50 ERA with 17 strikeouts across 18 innings pitched.
+On May 8, Duffy was released by the Rangers organization.

+Piratas de Campeche

-On January 27, 2023, Duffy signed a minor league contract with the Texas Rangers organization.
+On May 10, 2025, Duffy signed with the Piratas de Campeche of the Mexican League.

 International career

 Duffy was a member of the United States national baseball team in the Pan American Games Qualifying Tournament, in the 2010–11 offseason, along with future Royals teammates Mike Moustakas and Eric Hosmer.
 Duffy also represented the United States as a member of the national team competing at the 2017 World Baseball Classic, an international tournament.
 Duffy's performance included wins against the national teams of Canada and the Dominican Republic.
-The United States' team went on to win the tournament.
+The United States team went on to win the tournament.